flintlib/flint/doc/source/fmpz_poly_mat.rst

 **fmpz_poly_mat.h** -- matrices of polynomials over the integers
 ===============================================================================

-The `fmpz_poly_mat_t` data type represents matrices whose entries are integer polynomials.
+The :type:`fmpz_poly_mat_t` data type represents matrices whose entries are integer polynomials.

-The `fmpz_poly_mat_t` type is defined as an array of `fmpz_poly_mat_struct`'s of length one.
-This permits passing parameters of type `fmpz_poly_mat_t` by reference.
+The :type:`fmpz_poly_mat_t` type is defined as an array of :type:`fmpz_poly_mat_struct`'s of length one.
+This permits passing parameters of type :type:`fmpz_poly_mat_t` by reference.

-An integer polynomial matrix internally consists of a single array of `fmpz_poly_struct`'s, representing a dense matrix in row-major order.
+An integer polynomial matrix internally consists of a single array of :type:`fmpz_poly_struct`'s, representing a dense matrix in row-major order.
 This array is only directly indexed during memory allocation and deallocation.
 A separate array holds pointers to the start of each row, and is used for all indexing.
 This allows the rows of a matrix to be permuted quickly by swapping pointers.